Diet and prostate cancer

 Bowel problems after radiotherapy

 Radiotherapy to the prostate can change the way your bowel works.
 Bowel motions may be more frequent and loose.
-Changing what you eat can help with this.
+Changing what you eat might help with this.
+You can speak to your radiotherapy team or dietitian for advice.

 Radiotherapy can also affect tissue and other organs in the pelvic area.
 Speak to your doctor if you: